Infinite ergodic theory for three heterogeneous stochastic models with application to subrecoil laser cooling

-The second term, i.e., gain term, is different from that in the HRW model, Eq.~(\ref{Master1}).

-In the exponential model, the momentum remains constant until the next jump, and the conditional waiting time distribution given by momentum $p$ follows an exponential distribution with mean $1/R(p)$, which is the same as in the HRW model, i.e., Eq.~(\ref{conditional_PDF_HRW}).
+where we used Eq.~(\ref{chi}).
+As a result the second term, i.e., gain term, is different from that in the HRW model, Eq.~(\ref{Master1}).
+In the exponential model, the momentum remains constant until the next jump, and the conditional waiting time distribution given by momentum $p$ follows an exponential distribution with mean $1/R(p)$, which is the same as in the HRW model, i.e., Eq.~(\ref{conditional_PDF_HRW}) holds also here.
 Because the conditional waiting time distribution depends on $p$, the joint PDF of momentum $p$ and waiting time $\tilde{\tau}$,